aliameur/hypixel-farming-helper/README.md

 </h1>

 `hypixel-farming-helper` is small helper for using the [Superfarm 4.0](https://www.youtube.com/watch?v=9g3YTqrVgC4).
-It intercepts global key pressed and provides a helpful "sticky key" experience.
+It intercepts global key presses and provides a helpful "sticky key" experience.
 Works best with the [SkyHanni](https://github.com/hannibal002/SkyHanni) mod.

 Tested on MacOS Sonoma.
 Compiling process only supports MacOS for now.